 Scientific Name(s): Chamaelirium luteum (L.) Gray

 Common Name(s): Blazing star, Devil's bit, Drooping starwort, Fairywand, False unicorn, Helonias root, Rattlesnake, Star grub root, Stargrass, Starwort

 C. luteum is a member of the Liliaceae family and is native to the United States, naturally growing from Florida to New York and the eastern shore to the Mississippi River.
-The only species in its genus, it is considered threatened in New York and endangered in Massachusetts, Indiana, and Connecticut because of habitat loss and effects of collection from the wild for herbal use.1, 2 C. luteum is a dioecious species (ie, the male and female flowers, which turn yellow on drying, are borne on separate plants).
+The only species in its genus, it is considered threatened in New York and endangered in Massachusetts, Indiana, and Connecticut because of habitat loss and effects of collection from the wild for herbal use.Davis 2012, Matovic 2011, USDA 2019 C. luteum is a dioecious species (ie, the male and female flowers, which turn yellow upon drying, are borne on separate plants).
 The leaves of false unicorn form a basal rosette, flowering between May and June.
 The roots (called "starwort" or "unicorn root") and rhizome are used medicinally and are collected in autumn.Challinor 2012, Davis 2012, Hill 2006, USDA 2019 The plant has been confused with the lilies Helonias bullata and Aletris farinosa (true unicorn root) because of shared common names.
-Synonyms of C. luteum are Veratrum luteum L.; Chamaelirium obovale Small.
+Synonyms of C. luteum are Veratrum luteum L. and Chamaelirium obovale Small.

-Studies characterizing the chemical composition are limited.2 The root primarily contains steroidal saponins, including chamaelirin, chiograsterol, aglycone diosgenin, and other saponins with an "unusual" cholestane core, and sterols.2, 6, 7
+Studies characterizing the chemical composition of false unicorn are limited.Matovic 2011 The root primarily contains sterols and steroidal saponins (including chamaelirin, chiograsterol, and aglycone diosgenin), as well as other saponins with an "unusual" cholestane core.Challinor 2011, Davis 2012, Matovic 2011, Yokosuka 2013

-Oleic, linoleic, and stearic fatty acids have also been isolated from the root.3
+Oleic, linoleic, and stearic fatty acids have also been isolated from the root.Duke 1992

 Uses and Pharmacology